 You have multiple options for filing a complaint with the FCC:

 - File a complaint online at https://consumercomplaints.fcc.gov

 - By phone: 1-888-CALL-FCC (1-888-225-5322); TTY: 1-888-TELL-FCC (1-888-835-5322); ASL: 1-844-432-2275

 - By mail (please include your name, address, contact information and as much detail about your complaint as possible):

 445 12th Street, S.W.

 Washington, DC 20554

-If you are having a problem with the local retailer (such as a discount store or local market) from which you purchased the card, try calling or writing your local Consumer Affairs or Better Business Bureau or state Attorney General.
+If you are having a problem with the local retailer from which you purchased the card, try calling or writing your local Consumer Affairs or Better Business Bureau or state Attorney General.
 These phone numbers are often found in the blue pages or government section of your local telephone directory.

-In some cases, prepaid phone cards are marketed by companies other than the telephone company or service provider.
-If you have concerns about deceptive or false advertising or marketing practices by these entities, you can seek additional assistance from the Federal Trade Commission.
-You can also submit a complaint to the FTC online; by calling toll-free to 1-877-382-4357 (voice) or 1-866-653-4261 (TTY); or writing to:
+Prepaid phone cards are often marketed by companies other than the telephone company or service provider.
+If you have concerns about deceptive or false advertising or marketing practices, contact the Federal Trade Commission: www.consumer.ftc.gov.

 To request this article in an accessible format - braille, large print, Word or text document or audio - write or call us at the address or phone number at the bottom of the page, or send an email to firstname.lastname@example.org.